7 Quick and Easy Passover Recipes for the Busy, Jewish Millennial

 Total: 5 minutes

-This minimalist recipe makes it easy to cook up a hot meal, some of which you can save for the next day.
-Wasabi mayo is my absolute favorite addition to a tuna dish—highly recommend (if you can handle the spice).
+This minimalist recipe makes it easy to cook a hot meal, some of which you can save for the next day.
+Wasabi mayo is my absolute favorite addition to a tuna dish—I highly recommend it (if you can handle the spice).

 Hands-on Time: 10 minutes